 There are 3 main types of blood cells:

-- Platelets are actually cell fragments made by a type of bone marrow cell called the megakaryocyte.
+- Platelets are small pieces of cells that split off from a type of bone marrow cell called a megakaryocyte.
 Platelets are important in stopping bleeding.
 They help plug up holes in blood vessels caused by cuts or bruises.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.